dmmlynarczyk/learn/azure/notes/01_deploy-and-manage-azure-compute-resources.md

 - **No infrastructure redundancy required**: self explanatory.
   - Great if it is a stand-alone VM since data is not being passed between VMs.
 - **Availability zone**: Physically separate your resources within an Azure region.
   - Used to protect applications against Azure data center failures.
+Since AZs are physically separate data centers within an Azure region, each with independent power, cooling, and networking. *This protects applications and data from datacenter-level failures.*
+  - Deploying VMs across at least three Availability Zones in a region is a fundamental requirement for the 99.99% SLA.
 - **Virtual machine scale set**: Distribute VMs across zones and fault domains at scale.
 - **Availability set**: a logical grouping of VMs within a data center that ensures they are distributed across multiple fault domains (power/network) and update domains (separate maintenance windows) to maximize uptime.
   - The purpose if to protect against hardware failures and planned maintenance outages by ensuring that all of your VMs *DO NOT* go down at the same time.
-  - 99.95% SLA when you have two or more VMs in the set.
+  - ***99.95% SLA*** *when you have two or more VMs in the set.*
   - Two failures are:
     - **Fault domains**: something relating to the computer failed.
       - Virtual machines in the same fault domain share a common power source and physical network switch.